 Thoughts on Facilities…

 The church building our preschool is in isn’t new.
 It is old.
 It even smells old.
-The part we are in was built back in the late fifties and the rest of the building is even older.
+The part we are in was built back in the late fifties and the rest of the building in 1929.
 There even used to be a county preschool here in the early sixties.
-It has seen many people walk through it’s hallways over the years.
-I have talked to some of the kids who grew up at A&HT, and all of them have described the lower level, (okay, it’s a basement), where we are, as being “creepy and spooky.”
+Our building has seen many people walk through it’s hallways over the years.
+I have talked to some of the kids who grew up attending A&HT church and all of them have described the lower level, (okay, it’s a basement), where we are, as being “creepy and spooky.”
 When I walk through our school, I really do not get that feeling.
 I sense the same “spirit of seeking knowledge” that I felt walking around the College of Wooster.
 There is a history here and a sense of tradition that seems to be lost in the more modern buildings and facilities.

 For some reason, our facility reminds me of the 1970’s movie, the Bad News Bears.
 The one that had Walter Matthau and Tatum O’Neal in it.
 (I really hope some of you reading this are old enough to remember that movie.)
 Their team, “The Bad News Bears”, practiced baseball on poor playing fields and had some very makeshift uniforms.
 They played these “fancy” teams who wore new, clean, and matching uniforms and practiced ball using new and modern, (for that time), fields.
 Of course, during the whole movie you just wanted those Bad News Bears to beat the snot out of that fancy team!
 Like the Bad News Bears, our preschool with our older facilities really can’t compete with other “fancy” schools.
 But I really wonder, is new always better?
 Isn’t it really about the relationship between the teacher and her students that is the most important thing toward learning development?
 Teachers are born to teach.
 They can teach anywhere.
 They can teach in nice facilities, old facilities, or even on the roof of the school building.
 I feel like so many times these days many parents make their decision for a school based on the “shininess and newness” of the facilities, instead of focusing on the instruction and learning opportunities their child will be given.

 I actually love our “basement” preschool.
 We have tons of room and rooms.
 We have a super-sized Top Dogs room, a giant Playful Bunnies room, and and two adorable Cool Cats rooms.
 We have a preschool office, that has heat, and is bigger than a closet.
 (At my previous job, I had no heat for 3 years and the office was a closet!).
 We have a learning/snack/art room for the Playful Bunnies, we have bathrooms all over the place, a very large art closet, an amazing playground that was funded by The Pagliaro Family and storage, storage, storage!
 The favorite room for every preschooler is the “Muscle Room”.
-They absolutely adore having a room to go to that they are able to run, scream, and ride bikes around and around.
+They absolutely adore having a room to go to that they are able to run, scream, and ride bike around and around.
 It’s even okay if they “accidentally” run into wall!
 We love the muscle room, too, because the preschoolers are developing their gross motor skills, getting exercise and learning to manage a “recess-like” environment.
-In fact, one of my preschool students, who is starting his second year at the Cleveland art Institute, said one of his favorite memories of preschool was the muscle room.
+In fact, one of my preschool students, who has graduated from the Cleveland Art Institute, said one of his favorite memories of preschool was the muscle room.

 Yes, we may have older facilities.
 Yes, we may have some blinds that need repaired, some bathrooms that could use sprucing, and some baseboards that need reattaching, but what we lack in facilities we truly make up for with teaching instruction.
 Plus, I think our students feel comfortable and a wonderful sense of ownership of our preschool.
 I’m a certain they will lovingly remember their “basement” preschool where their love of learning began.

-Also, in the Top Dogs Class, we will be using the HOW I ACT chart.
+Also, in the Top Dogs Class, we will use the HOW I ACT chart.
 Each letter stands for a behavior we would like the students to steer clear from.
-The behaviors are as follows: H-Hulabaloo, O-Out of Order, W-Whining, I-Intential disobedience, A-Attitude, C-Clowing around, and T-touching and throwing.
-Through the school year, we will use our classroom characters, and to act out appropriate classroom behavior, as well as the behaviors on the HOW I ACT chart.
+The behaviors are as follows: H-Hullabaloo, O-Out of Order, W-Whining, I-Intentional disobedience, A-Attitude, C-Clowning around, and T-touching each other, tattling and throwing.
+Through the school year, we will use our classroom characters to act out appropriate classroom behavior, as well as the behaviors on the HOW I ACT chart.
 For example, the students viewed how Chip the Wonder Dog walked with slow steps, a controlled body, and no sound to the rainbow rug and sat down like a pretzel. (criss-cross applesauce) The students also viewed Awful Augie run, yell, scream, bump into people, jump in a bean bag, knock over books, and cause a big ruckus and commotion when dismissed from the snack table to the rainbow rug.
 We then compared and contrasted the behavior, and discussed which behavior was appropriate school behavior.

 Next, we talk about choices and that the choices we make have a consequence.
-It could be a positive consequence, like a stamp at the end of the day, or a negative consequence, like time in the thinking chair.
-We also looked at our How Am I Doing chart that has every student’s picture on it.
-Every student also has a dog ball and a dog bone.
-If a student is not following one of the class rules, they would start by “losing” their dog bone, which is just a reminder to make good choices.
-If the behavior continues the student will lose their dog ball, which means no stamp at the end of the day, but still a hug.
+It could be a positive consequence, like a stamp at the end of the day, or a negative consequence, like time in a thinking chair, that we affectionately call the dog house.
+We also look at our How Am I Doing chart that has every student’s picture on it.
+Every student has a dog ball and a dog bone.
+If a student is not following one of the class rules, they start by “losing” their dog bone, which is just a reminder to make good choices.
+If the behavior continues, the student loses their dog ball, which means no stamp at the end of the day, but still a hug.
 We still love them, but do not love the choices they are making.
-Finally, if poor choices continue the student in placed in the dog house, or thinking chair to think more about their behavior choices.
-Everyday is a fresh start with receiving their dog bone and dog ball back, and reminder to make good choices.
+Finally, if poor choices continue the student in placed in the dog house, or thinking chair, to think more about their behavior choices.
+Everyday is a fresh start with receiving their dog bone and dog ball back, and a reminder to make good choices.

 There is no denying that food is a key component to life, especially so during the preschool years.
 Throughout my preschool teaching career, I have been asked pretty much every year about our snack policy.
 It seems like every parent has questions and opinions about snack.
 Comments range from “I think our kids today are snacking too frequently.
 Do you really think they need a snack at preschool?”, to “I’m so glad you have a nice, healthy snack because my child doesn’t eat that much for breakfast.”
 As far as the first opinion goes, I understand parents being concerned about the constant snacks given to children.
 If you participate in soccer, you are provided with a snack at the end of the game.
 If you participate in sports camp, you are provided with a snack mid-way.
 If you go to Sunday School, you have goldfish in little cups, or maybe, those great little sandwich cookies I had when I grew up. 🙂 I agree, that every time you turn around, it seems like kids are offered snacks.
 Consequently, at preschool, I feel it is a different level of snack.
 The children at preschool are in attendance for a decent amount of time and the nutritional needs of preschoolers are great because they are growing.
 Plus, their nutritional needs are greater than in later childhood.
-This is part of the reason we have a whole group snack time, where children are provided with nutritious food options.
-(Please note that the Top Dogs Class packs a lunch each day, in lieu of a snack.)
+This is part of the reason take time for a whole group snack time and/or lunch time, daily.

 Another reason we have decided to have a whole group snack time at preschool, is because I have seen over the years that children do not know how to sit and eat in a proper manner and with proper manners.
 (My twin boys still have a hard time with this, and we work on it all the time!)
 A lot of them do not know how to say “Please” and “Thank You” or how to eat without shoving food down their throat.
 Many children do not know how to converse with their classmates and eat at the same time.
 I have found over the years that whole group snack is the perfect place to teach children proper manners, which will help them in many ways in life including the school lunch room, dating, (!), and even business dinners.

-Another objective that we focus on during snack time learning how to eat together at preschool without needing to be entertained.
+Another objective that we focus on during snack time, is learning how to eat together at preschool without needing to be entertained.
 There is no television on, music, or a magician pulling rabbits out of hats.
 We work not only on our manners, but our conversation.
 Most days, we choose a special question to ask each student, such as, “What is your favorite color?”, or “What is your favorite book?”.
-During the second half of the school year, we encourage the special helper to be the one to ask the questions to their peers.
+During the second half of the school year, we encourage the preschool pals to be the one to ask the questions to their peers.